The Children of Black Brook

 Snow blanketed the night hiding most of the surroundings.
 The car heater’s steady drone that accompanied the rhythmic swishing of the windshield wipers sounded like a disembodied didgeridoo from Cadi’s native Australia.

 She arrived mid-summer on Cape Breton, a picturesque island off the coast of Nova Scotia along Canada’s eastern seaboard.
-She grew accustomed to the cooler temperatures despite the locals referring to it as a heat wave, but when the last of autumn’s colorful leaves had fallen and old man winter made his yearly visit, Cadi wasn’t sure if she was visiting another part of the world or another planet.
+Cadi grew accustomed to the cooler temperatures despite the locals referring to it as a heatwave, but when the last of autumn’s colourful leaves had fallen, and old man winter made his yearly visit, Cadi wasn’t sure if she was visiting another part of the world or another planet.

-Her sight-seeing trip around the island to take pictures for her friends back home in Australia seemed like a good idea, but as her Volkswagen Beetle swerved around another bend covered in black ice, she cursed herself for not checking the weather forecast.
-Both hands knuckle-white tight on the steering wheel, Cadi’s heart raced and her breath came in short gasps when she remembered to breathe.
-Her eyes burned as she strained to see the road.
-The snow was falling too hard and too fast.
+Her sightseeing trip around the island to take pictures for her friends back home in Australia seemed like a good idea, but as her Volkswagen Beetle swerved around another bend covered in black ice, she cursed herself for not checking the weather forecast.

 Cadi’s dazed mind struggled to recognize the voice.
 It was soft, childlike.